grayfallstown/Chia-Plot-Status/README.md

 - Every release build is build on the same system and previously downloaded dependencies are never deleted/redownloaded.
 This prevents pulling in malicious code if the external dependency version used gets replaced with malicious code.
 But it also prevents  reproducible builds that everyone can follow and reproduce step by step on their system, if the external dependency version actually does get changed.
 Well, this should raise concern anyway and in any case.

-- Updating Dependencies (external libraries / code written by someone esle) is delayed (possibly indefinitely) until an update is required to implement a feature or to fix a bug.
+- Updating Dependencies (external libraries / code written by someone else) is delayed (possibly indefinitely) until an update is required to implement a feature or to fix a bug.
 This gives anti virus providers time to determine if that library version is malicious, which would prevent an update.